Code-Institute-Submissions/MikaCodez-TicTacToeTournament_OctResub/README.md

 ## Code
 Code was learned from [Code Institute](www.codeinstitute.net) and [FreeCodeCamp](https://www.freecodecamp.org/learn/)
-• Code used as a template from [JavaScript Academy](https://www.youtube.com/watch?v=B3pmT7Cpi24&ab_channel=JavaScriptAcademy)
+• Code used as a template from [Coding with Mike](https://www.youtube.com/watch?v=5ulX2VY0yeE&ab_channel=CodingWithMike)
-• Code used as guideline from [JavaScript Academy](https://github.com/javascriptacademy-stash/tic-tac-toe/blob/master/index.js)
+• Code used as guideline from [Coding with Mike](https://github.com/miketona/Vanilla-JavaScript-Tic-Tac-Toe-Game/blob/main/main.js)